-Scottish Government reports on school leaver destinations in its Initial destinations of Senior Phase School Leavers (official statistics) and Summary Statistics for Attainment, Leaver Destinations and Healthy Living (National Statistics) publications.
+Scottish Government reports on school leaver destinations in its Summary Statistics for Attainment and Initial Leaver Destinations (National Statistics) publication.

 Skills Development Scotland produces its Annual Participation Measure for 16–19-year olds in Scotland which reports on the proportion of the 16-19 year old cohort, including those at school, who are in learning, training or work.
 Skills Development Scotland is not an official statistics producer at present; however, its statistics are produced in line with the Code of Practice for Statistics.